-The Sanhedrin Talmud Study Group meets weekly on Thursdays from 1:00p to 2:00p in BEKI‘s Library for Talmud study.
-The Group has met weekly since 1999.
-For many participants, this is their first direct experience with Talmud text.
-The Group focuses on the issues raised in the Talmud, with less attention to the technical aspects of the text.
-For information contact Rabbi Tilsen at firstname.lastname@example.org.
+The Berakhot Talmud Study Group began meeting in April 2017 to explore the tractate Berakhot.
+It meets on Thursdays from 10a to 11a in BEKI’s Rosenkrantz Family Library.
+For some participants, this is their first direct experience with Talmud text.
+The Group focuses on the issues raised in the Talmud, with some attention to the technical aspects of the text.
+For information contact Rabbi Tilsen at email@example.com.

 Hebrew Language classes are held periodically at beginner and intermediate levels.
 Three different courses are on offer in the first quarter of 2016; see the calendar or January Bulletin 2016 for details.

 Tiqun Leil Shavuot night of adult study is held annually on the first night of the Shavuot Festival during the summer.
 See the calendar listing for the coming festival.

 Special Lectures, Discussions and Workshops are held year-round for adults and children.
 Visiting scholars have included Rabbi Elie Kaunfer (2015), Avivah Zornberg (2015), Judy Klitsner (2015), Rabbi Stuart Kelman (2014), Ron Wolfson (2014), and participating scholars with a New Haven-based sabbatical.

 Writings on Nonviolence by Rabbi Tilsen are available as well as selected messages on contemporary and historical Judaism.